 If for some reason your child's immunisation records are incomplete or missing, please contact the relevant provider who administered the missing or incorrect vaccine/s.
 If you require assistance, contact our Environmental Health team on 9747 7200.

-If your child has never been vaccinated or was vaccinated overseas, then contact our Environmental Health team who will be able to assist.
+If your child has never been vaccinated or was vaccinated overseas, contact our Environmental Health team who will be able to assist.

 Secondary School Immunisation Program